 There’s nothing wrong with going back to being a child from time to time.
 Remember, all work and no play makes Jack a dull boy.

 Our Fidos don’t care whether they’re small or big, long or short, furry or not.
-They’re perfectly contented about who and what they are.
+They’re perfectly content about who and what they are.

 At the end of the day, they’re all just dogs.
-Unlike them, we are too busy comparing ourselves to other people that we forget to start appreciating what we have.
+Unlike them, we are so busy comparing ourselves to other people that we forget to start appreciating what we have.

 We struggle to accept what we are because we keep on looking at the things we lack.
 Don’t stress out.